xy-derrick/cityhack_student_detect/README.md

 Confusion count:

-For the first 259 consecutive frames:
+For the first 59 consecutive frames:

-The algorithm takes the distance between the eyebrows for each frames and calculates the average distance for 259 frames.
+The algorithm takes the distance between the eyebrows for each frames and calculates the average distance for 59 frames.

-Starting from the 260 frame:

-The algorithm compares whether the distance of eyebrows of each frame is shorter than the average.
-If yes, the confusion count increases by one.
+Calculation:

+- For each 20 consecutive frames, a period score will be recorded

+- Period score = 100-total_sleepy_cnt * 8 - total_confused_cnt + 60

+- The total score is the average of the period score.

+- Full score is 100**

 ## Impact